 The gifts I do each year often have to do with where life is in the moment.
 Don’t you agree?
-Some years money may be tight so gifts may be bulk-homemade and lest costly.
+Some year’s money may be tight so gifts may be bulk-homemade and less costly.
 On the flip side, if time is more of the commodity, I just purchase an item – even if I end up spending more.

 My comfort zone is anywhere between $1 – $5 per student with $3 being my sweet spot.
 With a full studio, the cost can add up quickly!

-Sara over at Sara’s Music Studio made a fun suggestion to add a ribbon around the neck like a scarf.
+P.S.
+Sara’s Music Studio made a fun suggestion to add a ribbon around the neck like a scarf.
 How cute would that be?
-I’m not crafty, but that I can handle.

 Homemade Hot Cocoa

 I decorated mine similar to this image.
 It’s simple but nice.
 Be sure and include the directions!